maxmahlke/rocks/docs/getting_started.rst

    $ pip install space-rocks

+Note that the minimum version requirement for `python` is `3.7`.
 After installation, you should have the ``rocks`` executable available system-wide.

 .. code-block:: bash